323 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot have had certain prostate cancer treatments or investigational therapies before joining.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the drug Copper Cu 64 PSMA I&T for prostate cancer?
+What prior data suggests that Copper Cu 64 PSMA I&T is safe for PET/CT imaging?

-What makes the drug Copper Cu 64 PSMA I&T unique for prostate cancer treatment?
+What evidence suggests that Copper Cu 64 PSMA I&T is effective for prostate cancer imaging?

 Men over 18 with newly diagnosed, high-risk prostate cancer who are planning to undergo prostatectomy and lymph node dissection.
 They must have a confirmed diagnosis of prostate adenocarcinoma and understand the study enough to give informed consent.